ruthresh1/dsaNotes/dataStructures/tree/problems/README.md

 4. Find the height of a given Binary tree?
 5. Find the number of leaf nodes in a given binary tree?
 6. Print all the nodes at depth k in a given Binary tree!
+7. Search for a key in a given binary search tree!

 ### Medium